mikelogaciuk/mikelogaciuk.github.io/content/posts/trivy-semgrep-scans-gitlab.md

 Next step would be to add those templates to all existing repositories.

-Of course, the ideal would be to block any merges without a successed pipelines and secure the main branch from direct pushes.
+Of course, the ideal would be to block any merges without a successful pipelines and secure the main branch from direct pushes.